-Fleeting & Fragmentary: Things Fall Apart
+Fleeting and Fragmentary: Things Fall Apart

-Speakers: Professor Amy de la Haye and Professor Carolyn Steedman
+Speakers: Professor Amy de la Haye and Professor Carolyn Steedman.

 Chair: Professor Judith Clark